dodo849/DesignSystemBookApp/DesignSystemBookApp/SwiftUIFoundation/Button/README.md

 ## Recommendation 👍
-Label is a suitable component for use with text and icons in interactive menus.
+Label is suitable for handling both text and icons, and is used in interactive menus.

 ```swift
 Button {